-- 3. The film must have been submitted in the International Feature Film category as its country's official selection for the 97th Academy Awards.

 - B. Works that are essentially promotional or instructional are not eligible, nor are works that are essentially unfiltered records of performances.

-- C. Only individual documentary works are eligible.
+- C. Only individual feature works are eligible.
 This excludes from consideration such works as:

-- multi-part or limited series,
+- · A multi-part, ongoing or limited series,

-- episodes extracted from a larger series,
+- Episodes extracted from a larger series,

-- segments taken from a single "composite" program, and
+- Segments taken from a single "composite" program, or

-- alternate versions of ineligible works.
+- Alternate versions of ineligible works.

 - D. Films that, in any version, receive a nontheatrical public exhibition or distribution before their qualifying theatrical release as defined in Paragraph II.A.1 above will not be eligible for Academy Awards consideration.
 Nontheatrical public exhibition or distribution includes but is not limited to:

 - Broadcast and cable television

 - Pay Per View/Video on Demand

-- DVD distribution
+- DVD and/or streaming distribution

 - Inflight airline distribution

 - Internet transmission